Olahzie/Airline-Flight-delay-Analysis/README.md

 ## Conclusion
 The following can be concluded based on the observation made from the above analysis

-There is a consistent decline in the overall volume of flight over the month There is a variation in the overall volume of flight over the which shows airlines experience high demand at the beginning of a week and during the end of a week, while they experience low demand during the weekend
+1.There is a consistent decline in the overall volume of flight over the month 2.There is a variation in the overall volume of flight over the which shows airlines experience high demand at the beginning of a week and during the end of a week, while they experience low demand during the weekend
-There is a common trends between the overall flight volume and the delayed flight volume over time which shows that flight volume is major determinant of delayed flight
+3.There is a common trends between the overall flight volume and the delayed flight volume over time which shows that flight volume is major determinant of delayed flight
-Majority of flight cancelled by airline is due to the weather condition Hawaiian airline is the most reliable airline in terms of on-time departure with the average time of 1.5, while frontier airline is the least reliable with average time of 22.8
+4.Majority of flight cancelled by airline is due to the weather condition 5.Hawaiian airline is the most reliable airline in terms of on-time departure with the average time of 1.5, while frontier airline is the least reliable with average time of 22.8
-Hawaiian airline is the most reliable airline in terms of on-time departure, with frontier airline being the the least